GopiHariraj/DevOps-Project-1/LAMP Stack Project 3/Readme.md

 1) Key pair recommed to connecta EC2 instant secure
 2) Network setting use to create default vpc snd subnet
-3) fireall alloew ssh anf HTTP
+3) firewall allow ssh and HTTP

 ![alt file](Images/Lanunch.png)

+Below Screen we confirm Instance successfully run

 ![alt file](Images/END.png)

+In EC2 instant we can find server ip, to select a instance ip detail will be show on down.

 ![alt file](Images/Serverip.png)

-In ec 2 instant we can find server ip, to select a instance ip detail will be show on down.

 copy that ip connect to the instance with termius tool.